Sadbhav Engineering Completes ₹1,516.71 Crores Debt Restructuring Implementation

 | Security Extension | Existing security available with consortium will be extended to secure new debentures |

-The MRA builds upon a series of previous agreements dating back to 2008.
-The restructuring encompasses various underlying loan agreements, including the original loan agreement from March 18, 2008, and multiple supplemental working capital consortium agreements from 2010, 2011, 2016, 2018, and 2021.
-This comprehensive approach addresses the evolution of the company's financial obligations over more than a decade.
+The successful implementation represents the culmination of a comprehensive debt restructuring process that addresses financial obligations spanning over a decade.
+The restructuring encompasses various underlying loan agreements dating back to the original loan agreement from March 18, 2008, and multiple supplemental working capital consortium agreements from 2010, 2011, 2016, 2018, and 2021.
+This structured approach provides the company with a clear path for financial recovery while maintaining operational continuity.

 Historical Stock Returns for Sadbhav Engineering